jarunyawat/face_recognition/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cacao_people_perception's documentation!
+cacao_people_perception's documentation!
 ===================================================

-fhsdfsjkflkdamvlkvmasvmaklv
+Package for face recognition and people perception for Cacao mobile robot

 Indices and tables
 ==================